-Dr. Jennifer Birch is an archaeologist who specializes in the Archaeology of Eastern North America.
-Her work is underpinned by the desire to understand the relationship between long-term processes of cultural change and the lived experience of individuals and communities.
-Her primary areas of expertise include processes of settlement aggregation and the archaeology of Northern Iroquoian societies.
-The major impacts of her research have been on developing understandings of the nature of organizational complexity and diversity in Pre-Columbian Eastern North America.
-Her current research projects employ a range of methodologies including integrative analyses of settlement data, geophysical prospection, social network analysis, and chronology-building.
+Dr. Jennifer Birch is an archaeologist who specializes in the archaeology of Eastern North America.
+Her research is underpinned by the desire to understand the relationship between long-term processes of cultural change and the lived experience of individuals and communities.
+The major impacts of her research have been on understanding the nature of organizational complexity and diversity in Pre-Columbian Eastern North America.
+The theoretical frameworks she employs draw upon concepts of historical process and contingency, theories of practice, and a broadly-conceived materialism.
+These necessitate multi-scalar research designs that interrogate the interactions between top-down and bottom-up processes, structure and agency, institutions and individuals.
+Her most current research projects employ a range of methodologies including integrative analyses of settlement data, geophysical prospection, social network analysis, and chronology-building.
 She is co-director of the Singer-Moye Archaeological Settlement History Project (SMASH) and team lead for Dating Iroquoia, an NSF-funded project which seeks to refine archaeological chronologies for Northern Iroquoian archaeology.

 Sarah Nowell is an archaeologist who specializes in the Canadian Plateau and Pacific Northwest regions of North America.
 Her research interests have involved understanding the processes that influence socioeconomics and demography at the household level.
 This includes an interrelated set of activities that comprise group decision making, economic, political, and spatial organization.
 Methodologically, Sarah uses lithic and spatial analyses to understand household activity.